-ActiveInbox started life as a product called GTDGmail (and later, GTDInbox), so the heritage
+ActiveInbox was originally known as 'GTDGmail' (and later, GTDInbox), so the heritage

 Creating a Context Label Type